AdamPuzio/panda-command/README.md

 ### Output Methods

-You can output into the terminal manually using `console` or use the built in features.
+You can output into the terminal manually using `console` or by using the built in prompt features.

 ```js
 const MyCommand = new Command({